 Countelow M. Bowles

-Photograph from the personal collection of Dr. Hilary N. Green, The University of Alabama.
+Photograph from the personal collection of Dr. Hilary N. Green.
 Used with permission.

 Countelow M. Bowles (Bolivar County)